pastorjaymark99-design/CCM101-jpastor/Laboratory-01-Welcome-to-the-Cloud/README.md

 system, create and manage user accounts, and retrieve system information using standard Linux commands.
-I also practiced organizing files and directories, writing clear technical documentation in Markdown, and using Git and GitHub to build and maintain a version-controlled portfolio - skills that reflect real-world responsibilities of a cloud engineer.
+I also practiced organizing files and directories, writing clear technical documentation in Markdown, and using Git and GitHub to build and maintain a version-controlled portfolio.